takkaya/Meta-Analysis-of-Correlated-Outcomes-Made-Easy-Introducing-CORMeta-for-Clinicians/README.md

-# Meta-Analysis of Correlated Outcomes Made Easy: Introducing CORMeta for Clinicians
+# Bridging Statistical Rigor and Clinical Usability: The CORMeta App for Meta-Analysis of Correlated Outcomes

 This repository contains supporting R code and example data for the CORMeta workflow, a clinician-friendly approach for conducting meta-analysis when multiple correlated outcomes are reported across studies.